marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

   ![Click the Create Compartment button.](images/click-create-compartment-button.png " ")

-  The compartment is created, in which you will create an Autonomous Database instance in the next Task.
+  Now, the compartment is created.
+In the next task, you will create an Autonomous Database instance.

 ## Task 2: Choose Autonomous Data Warehouse from the Services Menu